What is a POST fellowship?

 What will I do during my POST fellowship?

-If you are placed with POST, you will typically help us write a POSTnote.
+If you are placed with POST, you will typically help us to write a POSTnote.
 POSTnotes are short, accessible, fully referenced and peer-reviewed reports.
 Members of the Commons and the Lords read them to get information on emerging research.
 To write a POSTnote you will need to interview a range of stakeholders from research, industry, government, the third sector and other stakeholder groups.
-You will have to prioritise, balance and eventually synthesise the information you get from stakeholders and your own literature review.
+You will have to prioritise, balance, and eventually synthesise the information you get from stakeholders and your own literature review.
 You will incorporate feedback from your POST supervisor.
-Your supervisor will support you during this process and help you produce a high quality report in line with POST standards.
-Finally you will actively help us promote your work once it is published.
+Your supervisor will support you during this process and help you produce a high-quality report in line with POST standards.
+Finally, you will actively help us promote your work once it is published.
 Beyond this core work, you will have the opportunity to:

-• attend, assist with and potentially organise events at the UK Parliament,
+• attend, assist with and potentially organise events at the UK Parliament

-• get first class training on written and oral communications,
+• get first class training on written and oral communications

 • deepen your understanding of how research is used in policy

-• and forge important connections.
+• and forge important connections

 How can the Fellowship be adjusted to meet my needs?

 POST is committed to equality of opportunity.
-We will make reasonable adjustments to ensure that disabilities or conditions don’t exclude prospective fellows from this opportunity.
+We will make reasonable adjustments to ensure that disabilities or conditions do not exclude prospective fellows from this opportunity.
 Please let us know as soon as possible to discuss how we can meet your requirements.
+POST can offer part-time fellowships and flexible working.

-I need to relocate.
-Will I be given accommodation?
+Will I be given accommodation in London?

 Can I get additional financial aid?